 Navajo Tech also encourages students to register for a multi-faceted notification "RAVE Alert" system for emergencies, weather alerts, and for campus community incidents and situations which may threaten the university's ability to conduct regular daily activity.
 In the event of an emergency all registered numbers will receive an alert indicting what procedures to follow.
 Register HERE for RAVE Alert.

 Diversity of Enrollment

-In the fall of 2017, enrollment of all full-time undergraduate students in credit programs was 1,257.
-Of these 60% were female and 40% were male.
-97% were American Indian/Alaska Native while 3% were either Asian/Pacific Islander, Black, Hispanic, White, Two or More Races or Non-Resident Alien.
+The fall 2018 enrollment of all full-time, degree-seeking, undergraduate students in credit programs, was 855.
+Of these 56% were female and 44% were male.
+98% were Native American Indian/Alaska Native while 2% were either, Asian/Pacifier islander, Black, Hispanic, and White, Two or more races or Non-resident alien.

 Diversity of Pell Recipients

 Federal Pell Grant recipients comprised 72% of full-time undergraduate students in credit program in the fall of 2017.
 Of these, 61% were female and 39% were male.
 99% of the Pell recipients identified themselves as American Indian or Alaskan Native minority.

 55% of the first-time, full time undergraduate students who enrolled in fall of 2017 returned in fall 2018.
 59% of those were female and 41% were male.
 The Pre-Nursing program had the highest number of students who returned, followed by the Welding program.
 The part-time student retention rate was 21%.

 The current graduation rate for fall 2012 first-time students enrolled in a degree-seeking program is 14%.
 For more information regarding Tuition, Financial Aid, Enrollment, Retention and Graduation Rates or Outcome Measures, please take a look at College Navigator or IPEDS (Integrated Postsecondary Education Data System).